 This is the usual vague blather.

-The pure production-consumption economy is for a start defined by three macro axioms (Yw=WL, O=RL, C=PX), two conditions (X=O, C=Yw) and two definitions (Qm≡C−Yw, Sm≡Yw−C).
+The elementary production-consumption economy is for a start defined by three macro axioms (Yw=WL, O=RL, C=PX), two conditions (X=O, C=Yw), and two definitions (Qm≡C−Yw, Sm≡Yw−C).
 No vagueness here.

 The condition C=Yw says that consumption expenditures C are initially equal to wage income Yw.
 Or in the words of Peter Cooper: total spending is equal to total income.